Costume Designers

 Can you handle period productions?

-Yes, our costume designers specialize in period work across China's dynastic history — Tang, Song, Ming, Qing, and Republic eras.
-We access Hengdian's enormous costume inventory and work with traditional silk artisans for historically accurate construction.
+Yes.
+Our costume designers specialize in period work across China's dynastic history — the Tang, Song, Ming, Qing, and Republic eras.
+We tap Hengdian's huge costume inventory and work with traditional silk artisans for historically accurate builds.

 How do you handle background costumes?